 Start by removing the roaster’s rind.
 A vegetable peeler will work.
 Start by, cutting off the ends of the roasters that are hard to work with and scrape away anything green.
 Lastly, split open and remove the seeds and the fibrous tough slime connected to the seeds.

 Any type of white beans will work.
+They need to be precooked.
+(Note: if I can, I slightly undercook them and finish the beans in the soup.)
 Cannelini is the common Italian style.
 In the soup photographed here, I used fresh October beans; large and flavorful.
-I prefer fresh beans when available, but you may prepare some dried beans if you need, or canned beans as a time saver.
+I prefer fresh beans when available, but you may prepare some dried beans if you need to, or canned beans as a time saver.

 Notes on Technique